Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Detailing · Gear · Beginner-friendly

-A stack of folded plush microfiber detailing towels in different colours on a workbench
+A stack of folded plush microfiber detailing towels in different colors on a workbench

 Why your towels matter more than you think